ryanwilsond/belte/docs/Buckle.md

 # Using Buckle

-Buckle is the BELTE programming language compiler.
+Buckle is the Belte programming language compiler.

 ## Options